Signed in as:

 Founder

-Jason began his martial arts studies in Vermont at Rising Sun Martial Arts in 2010, he since has moved on and currently studying Tracy's Kenpo under the instruction of "Sandan" Darrell Mattingly, with the use of virtual technologies.
+Jason is the Founder of AMAA (Adaptive Martial Arts Association) which is the predecessor to DMAA (Disabled Martial Artists of America).
+He began his martial arts studies in Vermont at Rising Sun Martial Arts in 2010, he since has moved on and studied Tracy's Kenpo under the instruction of "Sandan" Darrell Mattingly, with the use of virtual technologies.
 Davis is a broadcast veteran, with over 20 years experience in the industry.
-He has used the skills learned from his career in broadcasting to create and grow the AMAA.
-He enjoys finding new ways to blend both of these passions together.
-Jason also serves his town as Emergency Management Director and is a member of this local Fire Department.
+He has used the skills learned from his career in broadcasting to create the former Adaptive Martial Arts Association.

 "Darrell" is a web designer and developer with ILSSA and NSCS at the University of Kentucky’s Human Development Institute.
 Prior to his work at HDI, Darrell was a server administrator and webmaster for the several projects in the University of Kentucky’s Department of Special Education and Rehabilitation Counseling.
 He has had considerable experience related to assistive technology given that he has cerebral palsy.
 He has experience working as a teaching assistant and a research assistant for The University of Kentucky.
 In his free time, he serves on both statewide and local councils to advance the disability community locally and state wide.
 He is also pursuing his passion of the martial arts, obtaining the rank of Sandan (3rd degree black) in Tracy’s Kenpo Karate in 2019.
 Darrell received two Bachelor’s Degrees in 1995 from The University of Kentucky—Computer Science and Mathematical Science with a minor in statistics.